 equivalently \(J(e^t)=\cosh(t)-1\) in logarithmic coordinates.

 The composition law becomes d’Alembert’s functional equation \eqref{dal} on \(\R\), and the calibration becomes a curvature condition at \(t=0\).
-The calibration plays two distinct roles: it provides minimal regularity so that classical classification results for d’Alembert’s equation apply, and it fixes the remaining scale parameter that otherwise yields the family \(H(t)=\cosh(kt)\) or \(H(t)=\cos(kt)\).
-As a result, the calibrated solution is forced onto the single branch \(H(t)=\cosh(t)\), hence \(F=J\).
+The calibration plays two distinct roles: it provides minimal regularity so that the classical classification of solutions of d’Alembert’s equation applies, and it fixes the remaining scale parameter that otherwise yields the family \(H(t)=\cosh(\lambda t)\).
+Consequently, the calibrated solution is forced onto the single branch \(H(t)=\cosh(t)\), hence \(F=J\).

 Section~\ref{sec:results} also establishes the minimality of the assumptions.
 The composition law together with \(F(1)=0\) implies reciprocity \(F(x)=F(x^{-1})\).
-Without fixing the calibration, one gets a one-parameter family of continuous solutions \(F_\lambda(x)=\cosh(\lambda\ln x)-1\).
+Without fixing the calibration one obtains a one-parameter family of continuous solutions \(F_\lambda(x)=\cosh(\lambda\ln x)-1\).
 On the other hand, the normalization \(F(1)=0\) together with the calibration does not imply the composition law \eqref{comp} (see Proposition~\ref{prop:no-law-counterexample}).
 Finally, even under the normalization \(F(1)=0\), the composition law \eqref{comp} admits non-measurable solutions (see Proposition~\ref{prop:pathological}).
 Hence some additional regularity assumption is necessary.